 - Calendar with study visit schedule

-- Sample IVR
+- Sample gel applicator

 - Urine specimen cup

 - Blood collection tubes

 - 5 L jug (to demonstrate the total blood volume in the human body)

-- IVR insertion instructions
+- Gel use/applicator insertion instructions

-- MTN-028 Study Information Booklet
+- Study Information Booklet

 - Other randomization explanation visual aids (e.g., sack or box containing two items of different colors)

-5.6 Comprehension Assessment
+4.6 Comprehension Assessment

-The participant must not be asked to agree to take part in the study, or to sign the informed consent form, until she fully understands the information contained in the informed consent, including visit procedures.
+The participant must not be asked to agree to take part in the study, or to sign the informed consent form, until s/he fully understands the information contained in the informed consent, including visit procedures.
 Site SOPs should explain the procedures that study staff members are responsible for implementing to ensure that each participant understands the screening process and the study prior to signing the study informed consent form, respectively, and undertaking any study procedures.

-Various methods (either oral or written) to assess comprehension may be utilized.
 One method is to use a written assessment tool that participants must complete prior to signing the informed consent form.
 Another approach is the use of open-ended questions to ascertain participant understanding during the informed consent discussion.

-5.6.1 Comprehension Assessment Tools and Scoring System
+4.6.1 Comprehension Assessment Tools and Scoring System

-Templates of two assessment tools (open-ended, and multiple choice) are available as separate electronic files on the Study Implementation Materials section of the MTN-028 webpage.
+Templates of two open-ended assessment and one True/False assessment tools are available as separate electronic files on the Study Implementation Materials section of the MTN-026 webpage.
 Sites may use the tools as provided or may choose to adapt for their local use.